nomad1391/Semmle.ql/docs/query-metadata-style-guide.md

 ## Introduction

-This document outlines the structure of Semmle query files.
-You should adopt this structure when contributing custom queries to this repository, in order to ensure that new queries are consistent with the standard Semmle queries.
+This document outlines the structure of CodeQL query files.
+You should adopt this structure when contributing custom queries to this repository, in order to ensure that new queries are consistent with the standard CodeQL queries.

 ## Query files (.ql extension)